Pretty-Good-Freedom-Tech/documents/products.md

 # 3. Brainstorm nostr client

-Purpose: front end for Product #2.
+Purpose: front end for Product #2 (and maybe also for Product #1?).
+True nostr clients; web app, smartphone apps.

-Not so much a product per se.
-This will be a true nostr client, pure front end, no back end, except that it will